DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

 set to 30.0 by default.
 The directory must exist, and should be configured with the appropriate read/write permissions for the user running the IOC.

-IOC developers should only need to interface with autosave via the `autosave.configre()` method and the ``autosave`` and ``autosave_fields`` keyword arguments, all other module members are intended for internal use only.
+IOC developers should only need to interface with autosave via the `autosave.configure()` method and the ``autosave`` and ``autosave_fields`` keyword arguments, all other module members are intended for internal use only.